 If you do not pass the drive test, there will be a $4.00 fee in addition to the issuance fee added to your total for each individual drive test taken.

 If you do not feel adequately prepared for the drive test, or just want some additional practice, you can apply for a Learner Permit before taking the drive test.
 To apply for a Learner Permit as an adult (18+) you must:

-If you bring a Driver Education Completion Certificate from a public, private or parochial school, or a commercial driver education school to your skills test appointment, the written test will be waived.
-For more information on Driver Education courses, see the resources below.
+If you bring a Driver Education Completion Certificate from a public, private or parochial school, or a commercial driver education school to your skills test visit, the written test will be waived.

 See FAQ below for more details on the driving restrictions you will have with a Learner Permit.